Programs We Support

 The Louisville Free Public Library Master Facilities Plan was created in 2008 to provide the citizens of Louisville with a roadmap to achieve the highest quality library services.
 The city has made significant progress on the plan, dramatically increasing the available materials and space.

 The Library Foundation has played a pivotal role in all of the Master Facilities Plan projects.
-The Foundation supported capital campaigns for both the Southwest Regional Library (opened 2014) and South Central Regional Library (opened July 2017).
+The Foundation supported capital campaigns for the Southwest Regional Library (opened 2014), the South Central Regional Library (opened 2017) and the Northeast Regional Library, which opened in June 2019.

 CHILDREN’S LITERACY FUND